geyermichael/game-of-thrones-spa/README.md

-# Game of Thrones Houses - Test
+# Game of Thrones Houses

 This is a single page application that provides information about all Game of Thrones Houses.
 You will find an overview on the homepage and get detailed information by clicking